 Welcome to the Mosman Prep Old Boys Union website.
-See the links above to navigate around our site.
+Please use the links above to navigate around our site.

-We hold an annual dinner (usually in late October, also at the School) and we also support several additional functions held each year and organised by the various Year groups concerned.
+We hold an annual dinner (usually in late October, also at the School) and also support several additional functions held each year and organised by the various year groups concerned.
+In addition, we have an informal get-together in March each year, usually at a local hotel on a “drop in” basis.

 The Annual Dinner is a truly special event because it is a mix of old boys from all eras.
-The 2016 dinner had leavers from the 1930s mixed in with leavers from the early 2000s, making for some great conversations.
+It is not uncommon to have leavers from the 1930s mixed in with leavers from the early 2000s, making for some great conversations.
 Despite the age gap, we all had many shared experiences from our early lives at Mosman Prep.

 The Union also aims to publish two newsletters a year with both Prep and old boys’ news.

-Should you have any questions, please feel free to reach out to the Old Boys Union Committee..
+Should you have any questions, please feel free to reach out to our Committee.
 We look forward to hearing from you, and welcoming new members to the Old Boys Union.

 Type on the line above then press the Enter/Return key to submit a new search query